Create mocks

 ThrowWhenNotSetup(bool):- If

-false(default), the mock will return a default value (seeDefaultValue). - If
+false(default), the mock will return a default value (seeDefaultValue), when no matching setup is found. - If

-true, the mock will throw an exception when a method or property is called without a setup.
+true, the mock will throw an exception when no matching setup is found.

 - If